A good place for visitors to Kyoto, to stroll and enjoy seasonal scenery, especially cherry blossoms in spring and autumn leaves.

 It’s also a great spot for viewing autumn color.

-In autumn, you can see the leaves turning into red and yellow, while strolling the garden.
-Among the popular destination for autumn color in Kyoto, the botanical garden is a good spot as well maintained and less people.
+In autumn, visitors can enjoy the vibrant red and yellow leaves while strolling through the garden.
+Among Kyoto’s popular spots for autumn foliage, the botanical garden is a well-maintained and peaceful alternative, with fewer crowds.

 kyoto botanical garden autumn